 - Sudden low blood pressure

-- Sudden circulatory failure (cardiovascular collapse)
+- Sudden failure of the heart to effectively pump blood (cardiovascular collapse)

 - Life-threatening problems with blood clotting (disseminated intravascular coagulopathy)